agiliq/tweetable-python/file-manipulation.rst

     python -c "import sys;c=open('alternate.txt','w');c.write('\n'.join([x for x in open(sys.argv[1], 'r').read().split('\n')[::2]]));c.close()" data/100west.txt

 Creates a new file with alternate lines of the input file.
+Here, slicing operation, :code:`[::2]`, is defined with a step=2.
+Which will extract every 2nd item of the list.
+Thus, creating a list of every alternate line from a file.

 Find the most common words in a file